-\section{Identifiability}
+\subsection{Identifiability}

-The identifiability of causal quantities has been extensively studied in the literature: causal effect (intervention) identifiability~\cite{galles1995testing,tian02,tian03,tian04,shpitser2006identification,huang06,shpitser08,pearl2009causality}, counterfactual identifiability~\cite{shpitser07-counterfactuals,shpitser08,shpitser13,wu19}, direct/indirect effects~\cite{pearl01direct} and path-specific effect identifiability~\cite{avin05,shpitser13,zhang2017causal,zhang2017anti,malinsky19}.
+The identifiability of causal quantities has been extensively studied in the literature: causal effect (intervention) identifiability~\cite{galles1995testing,tian02,tian03,tian04,shpitser2006identification,huang06,shpitser08,pearl2009causality}, counterfactual identifiability~\cite{shpitser07-counterfactuals,shpitser08,shpitser13,wu19}, direct/indirect effects~\cite{pearl01direct} and path-specific effect identifiability~\cite{avin2005identifiability,shpitser13,zhang2017causal,zhang2017anti,malinsky19}.
 This section summarizes the main identifiability conditions as they relate to the specific problem of discrimination discovery.

-\subsection{Identifiability of causal effect (intervention)}
+\subsubsection{Identifiability of causal effect (intervention)}

-The causal effect of a cause variable $X$ on an effect variable $Y$ is computed using $P(Y_x) = P(Y|do(X=x))$, the distribution of $Y$ after the intervention $X=x$.
+The causal effect of a cause variable $X$ on an effect variable $Y$ is computed using $\pr(Y_x) = \pr (Y|do(X=x))$, the distribution of $Y$ after the intervention $X=x$.
 In discrimination setup, the cause is typically the sensitive attribute $A$.
 A basic case where identifiability can be avoided altogether is when it is possible to perform experiments by intervening on the sensitive attribute $A$.
 When this is possible, randomized controlled trial (RCT)~\cite{fisher92} can be used to estimate the causal effect.
-RCT consists in randomly assigning subjects (e.g. individuals) to treatments (e.g. gender), then comparing the outcome $Y$ of all treatment groups.
-However, in the context of machine learning fairness, RCT is often not an option as experiments can be too costly to implement or physically impossible to carry out (e.g. changing the gender of a job applicant).
+RCT consists in randomly assigning subjects (e.g., individuals) to treatments (e.g., gender), then comparing the outcome $Y$ of all treatment groups.
+However, in the context of machine learning fairness, RCT is often not an option as experiments can be too costly to implement, physically impossible, or ethically not acceptable (e.g., changing the gender of a job applicant).